queckezz/koa-views/Readme.md

 this.body = yield this.render('index');
 ```

-You can use different engines throughout your app just by mapping different extension names to engines.
+You can use different engines throughout your app just by mapping different extension names to engines:

 ```javascript
 app.use(views('./example', 'jade', {